Dr. Robert Weiss LCSW, CSAT

-Common online behaviors engaged in by sex, porn, and chemsex addicts include (but are not even remotely limited to) the following:
+Common sexual behaviors engaged in by sex, porn, and chemsex addicts online include (but are not even remotely limited to) the following:

 It is important to note that the basics of sex, porn, and chemsex addiction are the same with or without the involvement of sexnology.
 Cybersex addicts engage in their problematic behaviors repeatedly and compulsively, despite clearly related negative life consequences, whenever and wherever they are able.
 As a result, their relationships (if they have them) are threatened, school and work become a struggle, and they lose interest in hobbies and other activities they used to enjoy.
 Cybersex addicts also tend to isolate, keep secrets, and lie to those close to them about their hypersexual behaviors – typically experiencing debilitating shame about not just their actions but their lies and secrecy.
 And sometimes they make promises to themselves and/or others that they will stop their troubling behaviors, only to find themselves right back at it just a short while later.